 So what has happened since then?
 We now have new information on at least two important topics.
 Firstly, the government is now in place and markets have had the chance to review some of the policies they actually plan on enacting.
 These include a pension reform, some labour market reforms and a flat tax structure, among others.
 Some of these policies will not be well received in Brussels (if they actually make it through parliament) so we expect to see headlines about the Italian government clashing with the EU over these.
 Secondly, market participants have had time to consider the probability of Italy leaving the Eurozone.
 In this regard the latest polls (published July 9) are very clear, with over 65% of Italians saying they do not want a referendum on membership and just over 74% saying they would vote to stay in the euro if there was one.
 For us, these numbers suggest the probability of Italy leaving the Eurozone is close to zero.

-Looking further out the curve, the 10-year Italian government bond is yielding close to 2.8% this morning, which is closer to the Greek 10-year yield than it is to the Spanish!
+Looking further out the curve, the 10-year Italian government bond yields 2.7%, which is closer to the Greek 10-year yield than it is to the Spanish!

 It does seem reasonable that a newly elected, non-market friendly government should translate into a premium in yields, but the current spread to other peripheral countries seems unjustified and we would expect this to compress going forward.